The Mountain Retreat

 Colossians 1:27-28

 If we are in Christ Jesus the hope of glory, then we clothed in His righteousness and presented perfect before God.
 The unanswerable question for Roman Catholicism then is, "what is there left to purge?"
 In truth, the only thing man needs to purge from himself is this bankrupt idea that we can purge sins after death.
 We need to purge it "now" while there is time to repent and receive the hope of Glory.
 Man needs to cast off this senseless unchristian idea, which is nothing more than an invention of those who are insecure in Christ, or living in humanistic reasoning.
 We cannot purge our own sins, neither in this world, nor in the world to come.
-If we could, we wouldn't need a Saviour.
+If we could, we wouldn't need a Savior.

 Romans 6:23

 We will only see eternal life by the propitiation of our sins through Jesus Christ.
 Roman Catholicism is really teaching its people not to have any confidence in the full forgiveness of their sins through the death of Christ alone.
 But the gift of Christ, rather than penance in Purgatory, is the only assurance of eternal life.
 It is the confusion of this doctrine manifested in how an act of penance, is claimed to not really be an act of penance as much as an act of God (according to Roman Catholicism).
 The claim that Purgation is administered by God, this, "as if" Christ's atonement for our sins was worthless after we died.
-It's like alice in wonderland getting curious-er and curious-er.
+It's like Alice in wonderland getting curious-er and curious-er.
 It is self-attesting that the damnable doctrine of purgatory must be defended against, and dismissed as heretical.
 For the entire concept of after-life purging is based on a doctrine that is antithetical to Grace.
 Namely, that in the end man must be purified by his own suffering after death.
 The gospel of Christ teaches us that being in the kingdom is not about human worthiness, it is about divine imputation of righteousness and sovereign grace.
 Which means we don't earn it, merit it, or suffer in order to get it, the Kingdom is given freely of God.
 Purgatory implies that there was something further necessary in order for us to be cleansed of all our sin.

 Hebrews 9:14